CITs Tax Exempt or Not

 CIT Tax Exempt Status

-As a result of retirement plans investigating the various investment alternatives, CITs have grown in popularity as a way to increase efficiency — both operationally and financially.
+As a result of retirement plans investigating the various investment alternatives, CITs have grown in popularity to increase efficiency — operationally and financially.
 IRS Revenue Ruling 81-100 discusses Collective Investment Trusts (CITs) in this regard.
 The Ruling allows retirement plan investments to keep their tax-exempt status when made through a CIT.
-However, when CITs invest abroad and pay withholding tax on their foreign investment income, their tax-exempt status is rarely, if ever, applied.
+However, when CITs invest abroad and pay withholding tax on their foreign investment income, their tax-exempt status is rarely applied.

-Unfortunately, many foreign tax authorities do not view the group trust structure as a “pension fund,” and it is becoming more challenging for CITs to obtain these exemptions from pension plan-related withholding taxes.
+Unfortunately, many foreign tax authorities do not view the group trust structure as a pension fund.
+Therefore, it is becoming more challenging for CITs to obtain these exemptions from pension plan-related withholding taxes.
 Investment through CITs can put pension plans in a worse tax position than direct investment plans if there is no practical way to recoup foreign withholding tax.

-Investment jurisdictions from all around the world require varying levels of information on the retirement plan investors within every CIT before giving withholding tax relief.
-Disclosing the underlying retirement plans and acquiring tax residence certification from the IRS (Form 6166) for each retirement plan invested in the CIT are just two of the various requirements.
-When requests for disclosure of members in retirement plans that have investments in the CIT arise, the procedures may be significantly more onerous in some countries.
+Investment jurisdictions require varying levels of information on the retirement plan investors within every CIT before giving withholding tax relief.
+A couple of examples of these various requirements include: Disclosing the underlying retirement plans and acquiring tax residence certification from the IRS for each retirement plan invested in the CIT.
+When requests for disclosure of members in retirement plans that have investments in the CIT arise, the procedures may be significantly more demanding in some countries.

-Therefore, many CITs are essentially not taking advantage of their tax-exempt status in foreign jurisdictions as a result of the administrative effort and complex nature associated with meeting these requirements.
-Although the IRS has explored simplifying the language for 6166s in the future for CITs, it is still unclear whether doing so will lead to less leakage of withholding tax for CITs and the investors in their retirement funds.
+Therefore, many CITs are essentially not taking advantage of their tax-exempt status in foreign jurisdictions.
+This is a result of the administrative effort and complex nature associated with meeting these requirements.

-Despite the complexities of the withholding tax recovery environment surrounding CITs, Global Tax Recovery can assist in keeping leakage to a minimum.
+Despite the complexities of the withholding tax environment surrounding CITs, Global Tax Recovery can keep leakage to a minimum.
 At various levels of investor disclosure, Global Tax Recovery files claims on behalf of numerous CITs.
-Global Tax recovery will handle the entire administrative burden from beginning to end to ensure that investors get the most out of their investment returns.
-Our dedicated research team is constantly keeping up to speed with compliance and tax law amendments so that we can ensure maximum recovery in the shortest possible time for our clients.
+Global Tax recovery will handle the entire administrative burden from beginning to end.
+We ensure investors get the most out of their investment returns.
+Our dedicated research team is constantly keeping up to speed with compliance and tax law amendments.
+Therefore, we strive for maximum recovery in the shortest possible time for our clients.

 Visit www.globaltaxrecovery.com for more information on our services.